 Best time to visit

-April and May are the warmest months here, with humidity between the range of 70% to 80%.
+April to June are the warmest months here, with humidity between the range of 70% to 80%.
 These are the slowest months regarding tourism here, so the cost of accommodation and lodging is cheaper than usual.
 Tourists most likely experience rains during November to March, and around June to September.

 Ways of getting into Sentosa